lmercl/taikungoclient/showbackclient/docs/CreateShowbackRuleCommand.md

 HasShowbackCredentialId returns a boolean if a field has been set.

+### SetShowbackCredentialIdNil

+`func (o *CreateShowbackRuleCommand) SetShowbackCredentialIdNil(b bool)`

+ SetShowbackCredentialIdNil sets the value for ShowbackCredentialId to be an explicit nil

+### UnsetShowbackCredentialId
+`func (o *CreateShowbackRuleCommand) UnsetShowbackCredentialId()`

+UnsetShowbackCredentialId ensures that no value is present for ShowbackCredentialId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)